-Saint-Paul-de-Vence tourism & sightseeing
+Saint-Paul-de-Vence, Alpes-Maritimes tourism & sightseeing

-Visit Saint-Paul-de-Vence (Provence, France)
+Visit Saint-Paul-de-Vence (Provence, France)Photo Gallery

-Saint-Paul-de-Vence is found on the French Riviera, a little way inland from Cagnes-sur-Mer and close to Vence.
+Saint-Paul-de-Vence is found near the French Riviera, a little way inland from Cagnes-sur-Mer and close to Vence.
 The 'correct' name for the town is simply 'Saint Paul' although 'Saint-Paul-de-Vence' has now been widely adopted (remember this if using a GPS to get here!)

-St-Paul-de-Vence is small, and also one of the most beautiful and most visited villages in France.
+France This Way comment: Saint-Paul-de-Vence is small, and also one of the most beautiful and most visited villages in France.
 It is best summed up by the sign at the entrance to the village itself which reads 'authentic and touristy, quiet and buzzing, Saint-Paul is proud of its paradoxes - they are the key to its charm and identity'.
 I certainly couldn't put it better myself!

-You also get the chance to enjoy glimpses of the views over the surrounding countryside and the many attractive medieval houses and attractive facades.
+As you explore you also get the chance to enjoy glimpses of the views over the surrounding countryside and the many attractive medieval houses and attractive facades.
 Be sure to pay close attention to the houses to see the interesting architectural features such as statues niched within the walls.

 This artistic tradition continued into the 1960's when the village was host to many renowned French film actors and directors.
 Many of the artistic community, when less well known, stayed and eat at the Colombe d'Or hotel - which frequently accepted works of art as payment in kind, and now has one of the finest private art collections hanging on its walls!

-The modern art museum (founded by a family of art dealers from Cannes) features an exceptional collection of painting, sculptures and artworks of the 20th century - the areas featuring Miro sculptures and Giacometti sculptures in natural settings are among the many highlights.
+The artistic legacy has also given rise to an especially fine art museum on the edge of Saint-Paul-de-Vence called the Fondation Maeght.
+This modern art museum (founded by a family of art dealers from Cannes) features an exceptional collection of painting, sculptures and artworks of the 20th century - the areas featuring Miro sculptures and Giacometti sculptures in natural settings are among the many highlights.
+See Fondation Maeght.

-Map of Saint-Paul-de-Vence and places to visit
+Map of Saint-Paul-de-Vence and places nearby

 Visit near Saint-Paul-de-Vence with France This Way reviews